 Watch this useful YouTube Video of the Zojirushi CV-DCC40XT in action -

 There is a very high level of satisfaction with this product among reviewers.
-On Amazon.com nearly 500 reviewers have awarded an average of over 4.5 stars, as at the time of writing (March 2019).
+On Amazon.com over 500 reviewers have awarded an average of over 4.5 stars, as at the time of writing (May 2019).
 Especially popular is the Quick Temp setting that allows the unit to heat your water up to the desired temperature and then stop.

 Another feature that saves energy and is very popular is the vacuum layer, which means that the product uses less energy keeping your water warm.